Subtraction in Excel (Table of Content)

 Excel has an order of Operations (when Using Parenthesis () & mathematical operations)

-i.e. If anything, inside of parenthesis is calculated first in the formula.
-Later multiplication and division are performed next and at last Addition and subtraction
+i.e. If anything, the inside of the parenthesis is calculated first in the formula.
+Later multiplication and division are performed next, and at last, Addition and subtraction.

-With the help of Subtract function, you can also find out the time differences between two-time values by using =End time – Start time formula.
-For this you have to select Time custom format “h:mm” from the Format Cells options.
+With the help of the subtract function, you can also find out the time differences between two-time values using the =End time – Start time formula.
+For this, you have to select Time custom format “h:mm” from the Format Cells options.

 Subtract formula also helps out to subtract percentage between two percentage values in Excel, e.g. =100%-60% returns the value 40%

 This has been a guide to Subtraction in Excel.
 Here we discuss the Subtraction Formula and how to use Subtraction in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –